sebastienrousseau/crypto-service/packages/crypto-api/README.md

 the imported environment.
 Once you select an environment, you can access variables within the active environmental scope.

-3️⃣ You can get started with a simple app by running the following in your terminal:
+3️⃣ Run your first application request

 ```shell